-Local band Backstage Pass covers the hits of the 1960s, 1970s, and 1980s in this free lunchtime concert on the patio at Liberty Public Market Sunday.
-To make a day of it, grab a bite from one of the vendors inside Liberty Public Market, take your food to the patio and eat while enjoying the live music.
+Known for his genre-bending brand of Latin instrumentation is local musician Manny Cepeda, who will perform this free lunchtime concert on the patio at Liberty Public Market Sunday.
+Cepeda will be joined by Aico Simon J-Latina!
+To make a day of it, patrons might want to grab a bite from one of the vendors inside Liberty Public Market, take their food to the patio and eat while enjoying the live music.

 Free or Cheap Things to Do in San Diego